mightysabean/cv-templating/docs/tutorial.md

 ### Latex

-The format of `jinja2` variables and blocks in the latex templates has been changed because the use of curly brackets in LaTeX.
+The format of `jinja2` variables and blocks in the latex templates has been changed because of the use of curly brackets in LaTeX.

 You must change one { or } by two (( or )).

 ### HTML

-Note: if the final objective of the html file generate is to be putted in a web page, then I suggest you don't put any sensible information in the CV.
+Note: if the final objective of the HTML file generated is to be put on a web page, then I suggest you don't put any sensitive information on the CV.
 For instance, do not include your address and telephone.
-For the email, it is better to add an obfuscating trap for bots, or use a new dedicated account with a good spam filter.
-For good spam filter I mean that it is configurable, because in this case, it is better not to have false positives, althogth that implies getting more spam in the main mail folder (but you don't want to lose some contractor request in the darkness of the spam folder).
+For the email, it is better to add an obfuscating trap for bots or use a new dedicated account with a good spam filter.
+For good spam filter I mean that it is configurable, because in this case, it is better not to have false positives, although that implies getting more spam in the main mail folder (but you don't want to lose some contractor request in the darkness of the spam folder).

 ## Tips

 - When modifying the template save and compile frequently to check if you do not forget to close some block.
 Even better if you use Git or a control version software.

-- When the value of your variable does not appears in the document generated, check if you has forgotten putting your variable inside the markers used in your template (for html {{ variable }} and for latex ((( variable ))) ).
+- When the value of your variable does not appear in the document generated, check if you have forgotten to put your variable inside the markers used in your template (for HTML {{ variable }} and LaTeX ((( variable ))) ).

-- If you need to write a variable inside parenthesis, see for example *country* in europasscv and the use of "-".
+- If you need to write a variable inside some parenthesis, see for example *country* in europasscv and the use of "-".
     ```latex
     \ecvaddress{((( persinfo.address ))), ((( persinfo.postal_code ))) ((( persinfo.village ))) ( (((- persinfo.country -))) ) }
     ```
+- Because this workflow is in principle for your own use, you do not need to escape content of variables.
+If you can read about is good for you.
+Avoid using shell escape (\write18{}) in LaTeX and probably you are save.

-- If you need to store some of your data already formated, then better if you make a subdivision of that data using the name of the format as name of the variable subdivision.
-In that case is preferable that the variable in YAML will be stored using the | style.
+- If you need to store some of your data already formatted, then it is better if you make a subdivision of that data using the name of the format as the name of the variable.
+In this case, it is preferable that the variable in YAML will be stored using the | style.
 That permits to write in several lines using the final document syntax.
-As you are writing final code syntax, you must not escape never the variable in the template.
-For instance see personal skills.
+As you are writing final code syntax and you control what is inside the data, you do not need to escape the variable in the template.
+For instance, see personal skills.

   For example, in the `data/pers_info-en.yaml` file, at the end: